Whenever we talk about K-beauty, the 10-step Korean skincare routine inevitably comes up.

-If you are not sure what the difference between ampoule and serum is, never fear, we are here to explain.
+If you are not sure what the difference between ampoule and serum is, never fear, we are here to explain:

-An ampoule, meanwhile, is considered to be even more concentrated than a serum.
+- Ampoule: Even more concentrated than a serum.
 It usually comes in small vials, and you’re only supposed to use a tiny amount at the specific spot that needs it.

 To give your skin the extra boost with targeted ingredients, try either a serum or ampoule to feel the difference.

-7. Sheet mask
+Step 7: Sheet mask

 Another beauty product Korea is famous for is their sheet masks, and we’re sure nobody would disagree.
 There are different types of sheet masks available for different skincare needs.
-Brightening, hydrating, tightening… You name it, they’ll have it.
+Brightening, hydrating, tightening… you name it, they’ll have it.

 The traditional sheet masks are just sheets of tissue or cotton soaked in some form of skincare essence, and all you have to do is position it on your face and let it sit.
 More recently, Korean sheet masks have evolved – you can even decide to have different essences for different skincare concerns on each half of your sheet mask!

 Apply the mask, then relax and unwind for about 15 to 20 minutes, letting your skin soak in the goodness.

 As for the remaining essence that is left in the pack (and there can be quite a lot left), you can consider storing them in smaller bottles for future use, or just pour it out and apply it all over your neck, collarbone, arms, and legs!

-8. Eye cream
+Step 8: Eye cream

 Fine lines, dark circles, and puffiness – those are just a few common concerns for under eyes.
 To combat these issues, the Korean skincare routine recommends gently patting on some eye cream below your eyes and slowly make your way up to your temples.